Protests and uprisings in Tibet since 1950: Middle Way Approach, 1973

 According to Central Tibetan Administration, the Middle Way Approach enjoys widespread support from the international community.
 In 2008, a group of 29 Chinese dissidents urged Beijing to open direct dialogue with Tibet's exiled spiritual leader, the Dalai Lama.
 In June 2012, the European parliament in Strasbourg passed a resolution commending the new CTA leadership for its commitment to resolve the issue of Tibet through Middle Way Approach.
 US President Barack Obama after meeting with Dalai lama on 21 February 2014, issued a statement applauding the Dalai Lama's commitment to non-violence and dialogue with China and his pursuit of Middle Way Approach.

 On 5 June 2014, Central Tibetan Administration launched an international awareness campaign on the Middle Way Approach.
 According to CTA, the campaign was to counter Chinese government's deliberate attempts to spread misinformation on the Middle Way Approach.
-During the campaign, CTA created a series of documents, website, documentary film and social media handles.
+During the campaign, CTA created a series of documents, websites, documentary films and social media handles.

 More recently in 2018, a delegation of the European Parliament expressed support for the Middle Way Approach.
 In 2019, a Senator of the Canadian Parliament and the U.S. Department of State's Report on International Religious Freedom issued calls of support for the Middle Way Approach as a sustainable solution for resolving the ongoing religious and human rights violations in Tibet.

-Criticism
+Criticisms

 The Middle Way Approach was criticized in 2014 by American historian Elliot Sperling as a part of a "self-delusion" based on a hope that the approach was for and would gain independence.

-Uprisings and protests 1987-1989
+Uprisings and protests, 1987–1989

 A series of pro-independence protests that took place between September 1987 and March 1989 in the Tibetan areas in the People's Republic of China: Sichuan, Tibet Autonomous Region and Qinghai, and the Tibetan prefectures in Yunnan and Gansu.
 The largest demonstrations began on March 5, 1989 in the Tibetan capital of Lhasa, when a group of monks, nuns, and laypeople took to the streets as the 30th anniversary of the 1959 Tibetan uprising approached.
 Police and security officers attempted to put down the protests, but as tensions escalated an even greater crowd of protesters amassed.
 After three days of violence, martial law was declared on March 8, 1989, and foreign journalists and tourists were expelled from Tibet on March 10.
 Reports of deaths and military force being used against protesters were prominent.
 Numbers of the dead are unknown.